 Getting to Tuscany by air is quite easy.
 Every day, from the two airports of Pisa and Florence a good number of daily flights to Tuscany depart from the main European cities.

-Well, I am sure that most of people know that Tuscany is a region of Italy, but maybe not everyone know that there are two airports that connect two of the main cities of centre Italy to the rest of the world.
+Well, I am sure that most people know that Tuscany is a region of Italy, but maybe not everyone knows that two airports connect two of the main cities of center Italy to the rest of the world.
+This post aims to offer helpful information about flights to Tuscany to anyone who wishes to get to the region by air.

 Airport of Tuscany